Kai Havertz to Arsenal: Why Chelsea are willing to let him go and why he is attractive to the Gunners

 Havertz shares many of the attributes that Alli demonstrated at his peak - pace, strength, aerial ability and a knack for drifting into space in the final third.

 It would have been fascinating to see what Pochettino could have done with Havertz.
-Instead, it looks like Arteta will be tasked with unlocking his undoubted potential.
+Instead, Arteta will be tasked with unlocking his undoubted potential.

 Havertz's modest scoring record at Chelsea may concern some Arsenal supporters.
 The underlying data from last season is not pretty.
 In isolation, it paints a picture of a player who lacks cutting edge.